 What do I need to do to compete?

-What displayed objects should I use?
+What objects can I use?

-Ready to submit your essay?
+Ready to submit your nomination?

 Your nomination documents can be submitted at any time up until 8 AM on Monday, January 23, 2023.
 Submit your nomination documents via this Dropbox link.
 They can be in either .docx or .pdf format.
 You will receive an email within 48 hours confirming that the essay was successfully submitted.

 - Your essay, project statement, or artist statement.

 - Essay or statement MUST have a title page which includes the title of the project, your name, and your email address.
 If there is a website for the project, please include the link on the title page.

 - Please include images of the Kelsey objects discussed in the project as well as photographs of the final project or of the artwork (if applicable).

 Nominations will be reviewed by a selection committee overseen by Kelsey Museum staff.
 Up to four winning projects will be selected and contacted in mid-February 2023.
 The winners will be invited to assist in creating an exhibition of the objects they wrote about and will be awarded the Kelsey Prize during a ceremony in late March.

 Questions?
 Concerns?
 Please contact Director of Education Cathy Person.